 The contrasting flavors of both the recipes balance each other and make you want to serve more.

 - Garlic Bread

 Since time immemorial, garlic bread and our recipes have always been partners.
 You would see them being served together in any restaurant that has them on their recipes.

-This must not surprise us since this French-inspired pastry’s garlicky flavor is a contrasting complement to the tangy and creamy taste of our recipes.
+This must not surprise us since this French-inspired pastry's garlicky flavor is a contrasting complement to our recipes' tangy and creamy taste.

 This is the East meets West dining experience.
 The light and refreshing of our recipes open up your appetite, making one ask for a fuller meal.
 And that is what the recipes are all about.

-An all in one meal to make sure that you’re getting rice and meat all at the same time.
-The taco fried rice’s spicy aroma is being neutralized by the creamy, rich taste of the dressing.
+An all-in-one meal to make sure that you're getting rice and meat all at the same time.
+The taco fried rice's spicy aroma is neutralized by the creamy, rich taste of the dressing.

 A glimpse at our feature may make you wonder how complicated it can be to prepare it for your family.
 But since you've read through this article, we are more than confident that you are well equipped with the techniques, tips, and tricks needed to cook this Shrimp Salad.

 Yes, these recipes' origin might be of American heritage but remember that we Filipinos are outstanding at adapting and recreating.
 So take heart and keep learning new recipes to widen your culinary arsenal.
 Happy cooking!

 For more delicious recipe, visit Eat Like Pinoy!